uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 in tech and working essentially until the death of either the body or the mind -- whatever comes first.

 ## Great career bost
-Working at Big Tech is today what used to be going to a great school a generation ago -- a marker of being "far enough" in the modern employment landscape to be a
+Working at Big Tech is today what used to be going to a great school a generation ago -- a marker of being "far enough" in the modern employment landscape to be "the right stuff" for a wide variety of purposes.
-"generally useful employee" within a fairly wide spectrum.

-Even a year or two of experience allows you to "get the lingo".
-Accordingly, for a huge number of things you could want to do after Big Tech, having a Big Tech line in your CV -- even as internship -- would open doors, whether those doors are of more boutique technology operators, of venture capital firms or even of governments.
+Even a year or two of experience in Big Tech allows you to "get the lingo".
+Accordingly, for a huge number of things you could want to do after Big Tech, having a Big Tech line in your CV would open doors, whether those doors are of more boutique technology operators, of venture capital firms or even of governments.
 As a bonus factor, allumni networks are real and are fantastic career assets as grow, almost regardless of chosen vocation.

-# The Cons
+# The Thesis Contra
 ## Hyper-specialization
-A lot of Big Tech is about running decades-old lines of business, which means being extremely risk-averse, which means that it's better to rely on grossly over-qualified specialists doing menial jobs around keeping the business going than to even start considering any transformative change.
+A lot of Big Tech is about running decades-old lines of business, which means being extremely risk-averse, which means that they converge to relying on grossly over-qualified specialists doing menial jobs around keeping the business going than to even start considering any transformative change.
-Indeed, among the executives there are very few people who would even be able to oversee such a change.
+Indeed, among the executives there are very few people who would even be able to oversee a transformative change.

 Although Big Tech likes to brag about super advanced technology, the truth is that most people are doing really meh engineering.
 You'll almost always be basing on company- internal infra which is almost always a few years behind of what's considered state of the art in its field; it has been most likely maintained by fairly inexperienced people